Home > Calculators > Mutual Fund Expense Ratio Calculator

 What are the Expense Ratio Limits?

-The Securities and Exchange Board of India has levied some limits on the various types of mutual funds when it comes to the expense ratio-
+The Securities and Exchange Board of India (SEBI) has set limits on the expense ratio for various mutual funds based on their type and AUM.
+Here's a look at the limits:

 For actively managed mutual funds: